Avanade/Beef/docs/Sample-SqlServer-EF-GettingStarted.md

 ﻿# Getting started

-This tutorial will demonstrate how to get a .NET Solution using _Beef_ created on your machine connecting to a local Microsoft SQL Server using stored procedures for data access.
+This tutorial will demonstrate how to get a .NET Solution using _Beef_ created on your machine connecting to a local Microsoft SQL Server using [Entity Framework](https://docs.microsoft.com/en-us/ef/core/) for data access.
 A pre-configured soluion will be created to enable, and demonstrate, the key end-to-end capabilities.

 <br/>